-An Axe to Grind: Weapon of Choice in game and animation.
+- An Axe to Grind: Weapon of Choice in game and animation.

-  Voiced by: Masayuki Kato (Japanese), Nomed Kaerf (English)Karurawatsuurei's younger brother.
-After he was rousted from his position as prince of the country, he formed a group of rebels named the Kenam in order to overthrow the current emperor Suwonkas.
-The country of Tuskuru aids him in his conquest on a request from Karura.
-After the defeat of Suwonkas, he is elected its emperor and re-names it after his sister.
+Karulawaturei's younger brother.
+After he was rousted from his position as prince of the country, he formed a group of rebels named the Kenam in order to overthrow the current emperor Suonkasu.
+The country of Tuskur aids him in his conquest on a request from Karulau.
+After the defeat of Suonkasu, he is elected its emperor and re-names it after his sister.

-  - Jerk Ass: Before some character development doled out by Karura's fists.
+- Jerkass: Before some character development doled out by Karulau's fists.